The 2024 ABSW Media Fellows have now all completed their placements with media outlets throughout the UK.

 Jasmine's placement with IFLScience took place in July and her Fellowship is supported by Sainsbury Wellcome Centre

 Visit Jasmine's profile page on IFLScience with links to all her articles - everything from Ozempic to Splooting.
 She also guested on the IFLPodcast and has two short pieces coming out in the ILFScience magazine Curious in September.
+Jasmine also wrote a blog on her experience as a media fellow for her institution's website.

 Tanya Procyshyn